 There was another point I learned from my siblings’ expertise.
 Both urged me not to bother with washing pieces of cut meat; it is only necessary to clean the inside of the carcasses of fowl, where blood has collected.
 This has made cooking easier for me.

-This tomato/feta chicken is an exceptionally good recipe.
-Enjoy it!
+This tomato/feta chicken recipe is exceptionally good; enjoy it!

 1 med/lg yellow onion, halved and cut in even 1/8″ slices

-2 lbs chicken tenderloins, thawed (The frozen ones at Trader Joe’s are all natural.)
+8 chicken tenderloins, thawed in water (The frozen ones at Trader Joe’s are all natural and a good price.)

 1 tsp dried basil